 Robert Watson, Ph.D.

 is an award-winning author, professor, historian, and analyst for numerous media outlets.
-He has published three dozen books on history and politics, five works of fiction, and hundreds of scholarly journal articles, book chapters, and reference essays.
+He has published over 40 books on history and politics and hundreds of scholarly journal articles, book chapters, and reference essays.